Malcolm777/Electric-Car-Shop/README.md

 # Electric-Car-Shop
+Purpose: Program will print out each list to document the inventory for the buyer so they can re-order supplies that are low

 <img width="1085" alt="Screen Shot 2022-08-14 at 8 00 30 PM" src="https://user-images.githubusercontent.com/69059606/184562038-983ae0db-cd93-4e9d-8e4d-116d685475e4.png">
 <img width="1092" alt="Screen Shot 2022-08-14 at 8 00 13 PM" src="https://user-images.githubusercontent.com/69059606/184562036-5fff20a3-47b4-45b2-b40e-17db2e4a348e.png">